cr8ivecodesmith/dockerfiles/py3kit/README.markdown

 A bleeding edge development environment for Python3.

-Most suitable for experimentations and writing your own notebooks and teaching python.
+Most suitable for experimentations, writing your own notebooks, and teaching and learning python.

-See other packages installed in the `requirements.txt` file.
+See other packages installed in the [requirements.txt][3] file.

 ## Requirements